-To ensure compliance with the law, DNRC and the Montana Department of Administration (DOA) will require information on project labor agreements as a reporting requirement for all subawards.
-DNRC and DOA will also require information on community benefit agreements as a reporting requirement for all subawards.
+To ensure compliance with the law, DNRC and the Montana Department of Administration (DOA) required information on project labor agreements as a reporting requirement for all subawards.
+DNRC and DOA also required information on community benefit agreements as a reporting requirement for all subawards.

-Further, Montana requires that contracts for public works projects include provisions for posting prevailing wages through a certified payroll.
+Further, Montana required that contracts for public works projects include provisions for posting prevailing wages through a certified payroll.
 A certified payroll is a copy of the weekly payroll which the employer has signed to affirm that: